neo4j/graphql/docs/rfcs/rfc-028-unwind-create-auth.md

     CALL apoc.util.validate(NOT (any(auth_var1 IN ["admin"] WHERE any(auth_var0 IN $auth.roles WHERE auth_var0 = auth_var1))), \\"@neo4j/graphql/FORBIDDEN\\", [0])
     WITH this1
     CALL {
         WITH this1
         MATCH (this1)-[this1_website_Website_unique:HAS_WEBSITE]->(:Website)
         WITH count(this1_website_Website_unique) as c
         CALL apoc.util.validate(NOT (c <= 1), '@neo4j/graphql/RELATIONSHIP-REQUIREDMovie.website must be less than or equal to one', [0])
         RETURN c AS this1_website_Website_unique_ignored
     }
     RETURN this1
 }
 RETURN [ this0 { .title }, this1 { .title }] AS data
 ```

-As it's visible by the example, for every `CREATE` subquery the statement `apoc.util.validate` is introduced to check if the request is authorised or not.
+As it's visible by the example, for every `CREATE` subquery the statement `apoc.util.validate` is introduced to check if the request is authorized or not.
 This mechanism is not implemented in the first version of unwind create and this RFC wants to describe a possible implementation of it

 ## Proposed Solution

-Authorization in the Neo4jGraphQL library is built on top of these mechanism:
+Authorization in the Neo4jGraphQL library is built on top of these mechanisms:

 -   `Roles`
 -   `Bind`
 -   `Where`
 -   `Allow`

-`Where` and `Allow` seems to have no impact during creates, for this reason this solution is focused on the `Bind` and `Roles` rule.
+`Where` and `Allow` seems to have no impact during creation, for this reason, this solution is focused on the `Bind` and `Roles` rule.

-There is a common pattern in how the `@auth` directive could be used in the type definitions and it could be resumed as:
+There is a common pattern in how the `@auth` directive could impact the create mutation depending on how it is used in the type definitions and could be resumed as:

--   ### Type auth
+-   ### Entity-type auth

     **Schema**